thewca/wca-regulations/wca-guidelines.md

 - 2c+) [ADDITION] First-time competitors should register using their legal name.
 They may register using a reasonable nickname, at the discretion of the WCA Delegate.
 - 2c++) [ADDITION] Competitors must not provide intentionally misleading information, and returning competitors should provide information consistent with past information (e.g. exact name and WCA ID).
 - 2c1+) [EXAMPLE] For example, the organization team may require a confirmation e-mail to be answered before a particular date, pre-payment of the registration fee, or paying due registration fees of past competitions.
+The organization team should carefully consider the fairness of the requirements.
 - 2d+) [ADDITION] Date of birth and contact information should be especially secured.
 - 2d++) [RECOMMENDATION] If a third party (e.g. journalist) asks the organization team to be put in contact with any competitor(s), the competitor(s) should first be asked for consent.
 - 2e+) [CLARIFICATION] If a competitor holds multiple citizenship, they may choose which country to represent at their first competition.